October 3, 2025 (5mo ago) — last updated March 6, 2026 (10d ago)

 5. Incompatible Conflict Resolution Patterns

 How couples fight matters.
-Repetitive, unresolved patterns — such as one partner pursuing while the other withdraws — become a major sign of incompatibility and steadily damage the relationship.
-These patterns are especially visible under pressure, like planning big events or handling family crises1.
+Repetitive, unresolved patterns — such as one partner pursuing while the other withdraws — steadily damage the relationship.
+These patterns often become most visible under stress, like planning big events or handling family crises1.

 • Agree on “fair fighting” rules ahead of time.